Allstate Homeowners Insurance Review of 2023

 Founded in 1931, Allstate has become one of the most recognized and largest insurance companies in the nation.
 Servicing more than 16 million households across the country, the insurer's homeowners insurance has proven to be above average compared to others in the same sector.

 With exceptional customer satisfaction ratings, a plethora of useful add-ons, a wide range of discounts, and simple digital capabilities, Allstate's homeowners insurance is found to not only be the best in the market but also the go-to option for those looking for extensive coverage options and discounts.

-If you’re searching for a name-brand insurer that is widely recognized for its breadth of coverage options and discounts, Allstate might be a good fit.
+If you're seeking a name-brand insurer that delivers insurance plans widely recognized for its reliability and affordable pricing, Allstate fits the bill.

 How Much Does Allstate’s Homeowners Insurance Cost?

 The average homeowners insurance in the US costs $1,390 per year for a policy with $250,000 in dwelling coverage.

 Allstate costs on average $1,910 per year with $250,000 in dwelling coverage.

 It’s more expensive than the US average.

 In addition, if you compare rates with other insurers in the same league as Allstate, Allstate still comes out on top as having the highest premium.